Chart Color Schemes

 Beaconsfield - Officer has moderate levels of nearby infrastructure activity, ranking in the 41stth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 23 projects likely to impact the area.
-Notable ones include Arcadia Estate, Officer Fields, Hickson Road Residential Development, and Tivendale Road Residential Development.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 23 projects expected to impact the area.
+Notable ones are Arcadia Estate, Officer Fields, Hickson Road Residential Development, and Tivendale Road Residential Development.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.